This is an easy art lesson with a printable worksheet that can be used in class or at home.

 The first step is really watery.
 Wet the paper with a large brush and apply watery blue and lavender for the sky and lake.
 Leave some areas white.

-With a small brush, put some watery green for the trees across the lake in the mountain.
+With a small brush, put some watery green for the trees across the lake in the mountains.

 LET IT DRY BEFORE GOING ON.